LASER-UMASS/Themis/README.md

 However, group discrimination has two limitations.
 First, it may fail to observe some discrimination.
-Suppose the software discriminates against half the purple people, e.g., those who live in Greenville, but discriminates for the other half of the purple people, e.g., those who live in Purpleville.
+Suppose the software discriminates against half the purple people, e.g., those who live in Greenville, but favors the other half of the purple people, e.g., those who live in Purpleville.
 These two kinds of discrimination can cancel out and be hidden by the group discrimination score.
 Second, software may circumvent discrimination